ShenTTT/butterfly_transcriptome/DEG analysis/README.md

 # Differential gene expression analysis

-The analysis is performed in R studio using the pipeline provided.
+The analysis is performed in R studio using the pipeline provided in DEG.R.